iancze/DiskJockey/README.md

 First, make sure you have installed RADMC-3D and you can successfully run one of the example scripts.

-Because `JuditheExcalibur` isn't yet an official Julia package (nor will it likely be), for now, installation involves simply cloning the repository.
+Because `JudithExcalibur` isn't yet an official Julia package (nor will it likely be), for now, installation involves simply cloning the repository.
 First, open up a Julia prompt in the REPL, then type

     julia> Pkg.clone("https://github.com/iancze/JudithExcalibur.git")